LuiseFreese/blog/How-to-submit-a-powerapps-sample-as-source-code-files.md

 ## submit as a sample

 Well done!
 Now you can submit these source code files as a sample.
-Please
+Please follow these steps:

 * fork the [PnP PowerApps repository](https://github.com/pnp/powerapps-samples)
 * commit your files